gaehlerm/SoftwareEngineering/README.md

     lion.feed()
 ```

 Is the lion now eating grass or meat?
 Of course it's eating meat.
 But using overridden functions in the base class can quickly become confusing.
-This is the simplest version of the Yo-yo problem where the programmer has switch between reading code of the base class and the derived class in order to understand the code.
+This is the simplest version of the Yo-yo problem [https://en.wikipedia.org/wiki/Yo-yo_problem] where the programmer has switch between reading code of the base class and the derived class in order to understand the code.
 The derived class not only depends on the base class, it's also the other way around.
 We break the encapsulation of the base class and introduce a mutual dependency.
 This is so confusing, it is dreadful.
 Please don't write such code.

 Of course, this can be avoided using the final keyword in some programming languages.
 But it is just another example, why in my opinion inheritance should be avoided.
-As I said, there is just too much that can go wrong with inheritance.
+As I said, in my opinion there is just too much that can go wrong with inheritance.

 In inheritance, the derived class inherits all the functions defined in the base class.
 This might be more than what is actually required.
 The interface of the derived class is bigger than it has to be.
 This is bad as it violates the Interface Segregation Principle, see chapter on SOLID principles.
 Having to write tests for unused functions in the interface is only the most obvious problem.